GalaxyFinX/actions/check-image-tags-exists/README.md

       - name: Check
         uses: GalaxyFinX/actions/check-image-tag-exists@706a45ac9fed0bb7f099f4b1fae457e6725d510e
         with:
-          # If we specify 2 images: 1 exist and the other is not, the output will be "0"
+          # If we specify 2 images: 1 exist and the other does not, the output will be "0"
           image-names: >
-            340396142553.dkr.ecr.ap-southeast-1.amazonaws.com/ecr-public/amazoncorretto/amazoncorretto:16 # This image isn't exist
+            340396142553.dkr.ecr.ap-southeast-1.amazonaws.com/ecr-public/amazoncorretto/amazoncorretto:16 # This image exists in the repo
-            340396142553.dkr.ecr.ap-southeast-1.amazonaws.com/ecr-public/amazoncorretto/amazoncorretto:17 # This image is exist in the repo
+            340396142553.dkr.ecr.ap-southeast-1.amazonaws.com/ecr-public/amazoncorretto/amazoncorretto:17 # This image doesn't exist in the repo
           registry-type: ecr
           aws-region: ap-southeast-1
           aws-access-key-id: "xxxxx"